How To Take Initiative At Work: Your Guide To Stand Out

 Speaking up the good yet raw ideas is the surefire way to have them stolen by a prompt colleague who might develop them and get all the credit.
 It isn't the reward you wanted when you learnt to take initiative, is it?
 Moreover, as we've mentioned above, raw ideas aren't much helpful for your boss as they need further work to bring in ROI.

-Whenever you feel you've got a great initiative to come up with, do a proper homework.
+Whenever you feel you've got a great initiative to come up with, do proper homework.
 Develop your ideas further, think of the amount of work and costs it might involve and the risks it may encounter.
-For instance, if you'd like to suggest that sales team could get a training to learn the modern selling practices, calculate whether the expected turnover will cover training expenses.
-When you enter your boss's office with a draft of business case, you'll be taken more seriously.
+For instance, if you'd like to suggest that a sales team could get training to learn the modern selling practices, calculate whether the expected turnover will cover training expenses.
+When you enter your boss's office with a draft of a business case, you'll be taken more seriously.

 If you feel uninterested in your job right now and don't have fresh ideas, check the ways to find inspiration at work.